 HTTP works as a request-response protocol between a client and server.

 Example: A client (browser) submits an HTTP request to the server; then the server returns a response to the client.
-The response contains status information about the request and may also the requested content.
+The response contains status information about the request and may also contain the requested content.